 Issues of mental illness and suicide have been in the news recently—both locally and nationally.
 While the Gospel offers much life to those struggling, it is often those who purport to carry the Good News who do the most damage to those who are suffering.
 In that light, we asked Adam McHugh, a former hospital chaplain and author of the newly released book, The Listening Life, to offer some insight into what it means to listen well to those who are in pain.
-We’re also offering a giveaway of Adam’s excellent book.
-To enter, simply comment on this piece.
-A winner will be drawn at random on February 8, 2016 and will be notified by email.

 Few things shut down a person in pain faster than quoting the Bible at them.
 As I write that, I can hear the sirens of the Heresy Police surrounding my building.
 Yes, the Bible contains the words of life, the promises of God-with-us that have comforted saints and resurrected sinners.
 But the Bible can also be the ultimate conversation killer.
 It can be used as a tool for silencing people and for short-circuiting grief, hurt, and depression.
 Sometimes people use the Bible in a way that makes hurting people feel like God is telling them to shut up.